 The Revolutionary War Graves project was first initiated in 1992 by PG Clovis H. Brakebill and continues to be a fixture in the life of each Chapter and State Society.
 As Patriot graves are located the appropriate type of ceremony should be conducted to recognize the service and life of a Patriot.

 Patriot Grave Marking

-Specifically, the committee has developed a and template for grave marking ceremonies intended to promote the activity and has put a mechanism in place to recognize participation in these events.
-The Patriot Grave Marking Handbook V6 provides an outline of a grave service and provides suggestions on how to conduct a service.
+Specifically, the committee has developed a template for grave marking ceremonies intended to promote the activity and has put a mechanism in place to recognize participation in these events.
+The Patriot Grave Marking Handbook V7 provides an outline of a grave service and provides suggestions on how to conduct a service.
 Members should record their individual participation in Grave Marking ceremonies on the Patriot Grave Marking Medal Application or the Compatriot Grave Marking Medal Application.
-The ceremonies should be documented and reported using the Patriot Graves & Biography Report and submitted to patriotgraves at (replace at with @ symbol) sar.org
+The completed applications should be sent to patriotgraves at (replace at with @ symbol) sar.org.
+Each of the ceremonies should be documented and reported using the Patriot Graves & Biography Report and submitted to patriotgraves at (replace at with @ symbol) sar.org

 - Col Frederick Hambright